 If you cannot go in person to the BLM office to apply for the lottery, we can offer to apply for you but you need to call us beforehand to make the necessary arrangements.

 The price of our tours can be found on their individual pages under Tour Essentials.
 The price is in US dollars and per person.
 It includes pickup and drop-off from the agreed meeting point, off-road transportation, area geology and history presentation, guided hiking, photo advice, water, and lunch (for full-day tours).
 An additional 8.20% (Sales Tax) + 3% (paid to relevant US Government Agencies) + 3% (Booking Fee) will be added to the tour price when calculating the final payment due for the tour at the end of the booking process.
-Also, the price does not include any permit fee (for Coyote Buttes) or daily user fee (for Buckskin Gulch).
+Also, the price does not include any permit application and user fees (for Coyote Buttes) or daily user fee (for Buckskin Gulch).

 Number of participants